 - Mentorship and supervision by top academic experts.
 All the PhD supervisors are PhD holders, renowned researchers in their respective fields and are recognised globally and regionally for research impact.
 PhD students can strongly rely on the guidance, mentorship and expertise of their supervisor throughout the whole duration of their studies.

 - A University of academic excellence.
 Study at an accredited international university boasting more than 28 years of academic excellence.
 Our PhD students benefit from world-class infrastructure and facilities, and a variety of research-related resources.

 - Earn a quality PhD degree within a reasonable time.
 PhD courses are very intense and time consuming.
-At UOWD, the course length for full-time students is usually between three to four years, and four to eight years for part-time students.
+At UOWD, the course length for full-time students is usually between four to five years, and five to eight years for part-time students.